NSS-SE-Jumpstart/curriculum/sessions/session4/classroom/lightning_exercises.md

 # Lightning Exercises

 These lightning exercises are centered around taking an order at our favorite coffee shop.
 They use a combination of things we've done in previous exercises, as well as incorporating some features of Python that we've just learned about.
+After we've worked through all of these, we should have a simple ordering system that gets a customer name, gets

+These lightning exercises continue to build on things we've been learning, and folds in use of _lists_ to create a simple ordering service for our favorite coffee shop.

 ---